 Pharmacists’ Gateway Canada provides licensing information, self-assessment tools and a centralized document repository for international pharmacy graduates (IPGs).

-If you are an international pharmacy graduate who wants to work in Canada, Pharmacists’ Gateway Canada will help to explain the licensing process for IPGs like you.
+If you are an international pharmacy graduate who wants to work in Canada, Pharmacists’ Gateway Canada will help to explain the licensing process.
 The Gateway will guide you through each of the steps in the process and help you to identify what requirements you can complete before you arrive in Canada.

 Here, you will find tools to help you: